Welcome to Lesvos

-The island’s port and capital, Mytilini Town, is a lively place year-round filled with exemplary ouzeries and good accommodation, while the north-coast town of Molyvos (aka Mythimna) is an aesthetic treat, with old stone houses clustered on winding lanes overlooking the sea.
+The port and capital, Mytilini Town, is a lively place year-round, filled with exemplary ouzeries and good accommodation, while the north-coast town of Molyvos (aka Mythimna) is an aesthetic treat, with old stone houses clustered on winding lanes overlooking the sea.

-Along with hiking and cycling, Lesvos is a mecca for birdwatching (more than 279 species, ranging from raptors to waders, are often sighted).
-The island boasts therapeutic hot springs that gush with some of the warmest mineral waters in Europe.
+Along with hiking and cycling, Lesvos is a mecca for birdwatching; more than 279 species, from raptors to waders, are often sighted.
+The island's therapeutic hot springs gush with some of the warmest mineral waters in Europe.

-Despite its undeniable tourist appeal, hard-working Lesvos makes its livelihood firstly from agriculture.
-Olive oil is a highly regarded local product, as is ouzo; indeed, the island’s farmers produce around half of the aniseed-flavoured firewater sold worldwide.
+Despite its undeniable tourist appeal, Lesvos' chief livelihood is agriculture.
+Its olive oil is highly regarded, and the island’s farmers produce around half the ouzo sold worldwide.